awead/presentations/ohionet-webinar/README.md

 ##### Why should I use it?
   * Decide for yourself...
   * Everything has costs
+  * Every solution will require some technical expertise as well as some "jury rigging"
+    + spending time getting the system running
+    + learning
+    + integrating with exsting systems: ILS, archival data, your databasases, your server systems and storage
-  * Proprietary solutions still required technical expertise and modifications
+  * Proprietary solutions don't work "out of the box" either
     + vendor may limit your ability to customize
-  * Open source solutions may require extensive modifications to meet your needs
+  * Any open source solution will require modifications to meet your needs
+    + open source products make assumptions about your content to reduce the amount of customization but there's the tradeoff of less operability
-  * Avoiding "reinventing the wheel"
+  * Avoiding "reinventing the wheel" - Hydra includes basic functionality at its core enabling the user to get started relatively quickly with a rich set of features
   * Can draw on a shared community of adopters and partners, each with their own technological resources
+    + borrow and use other people's work and add it to your hydra head

 ### Part 2: Technology backstories